pologrp/polo/docs/examples/gradient.rst

 It is easy to verify that the optimizer for the problem is :math:`x^{\star} = [0.1,-0.1,0.1]` with the corresponding optimum value :math:`f^{\star} = -0.03`.

-One possible way to define the above ``loss`` function in C++ is to write a function of the form:
+One possible way to define the above loss function in C++ is to write a function of the form:

 .. literalinclude:: /../examples/gradient.cpp
   :language: cpp
   :lines: 4-18

-In POLO, algorithm instances that use the gradient information require that ``loss`` objects are callable with two pointers to the underlying floating-point type.
+In POLO, algorithm instances that use the gradient information require that loss objects are callable with two pointers to the underlying floating-point type.
 The first parameter, ``x``, points to the first element of the current decision vector and the second parameter, ``g``, points to the first element of the corresponding gradient.
-The ``loss`` object is only allowed to modify the gradient value, and hence, the signature has ``const`` qualifier for ``x``.
+The loss object is only allowed to modify the gradient value, and hence, the signature has ``const`` qualifier for ``x``.
 Finally, the loss objects are required to return the function value at the given ``x``.
 In the above example, the user is working with ``double`` precision floating-point numbers.

-Having defined our ``loss`` object, we can select an algorithm to solve the minimization problem defined by the smooth ``loss``.
+Having defined our loss object, we can select an algorithm to solve the minimization problem defined by the smooth loss function.
 Below is a piece of code to achieve this, which is also provided as ``examples/gradient.cpp`` in the repository.

 .. literalinclude:: /../examples/gradient.cpp